All Episodes

 And now they've apparently, according to Bob Barr, and he's not sure, but he's heard that they're looking at the National Security Council.

-And that's that's uh the uh David Gergen was talking about this indictment today indicates that uh we're we're looking here at what what what went on and what caused us to go to war, were there lies.
+And that's David Gergen was talking about this indictment today indicates that we're looking here at what went on and what caused us to go to war.

-Despite the fact that the uh the one known indictment or supposedly known indictment is involving lying to investigators, the media is going to remain stuck on this notion that what we're actually looking at here, what the Fitzgerald special prosecutor team is looking at is seriously conducting an investigation of how we lied to the American people in order to get us into war in uh in Iraq.
+Despite the fact that the one known indictment or a supposedly known indictment is involving lying to investigators, the media is going to remain stuck on this notion that what we're actually looking at here, what the Fitzgerald special prosecutor team is looking at, is seriously conducting an investigation of how we lied to the American people in order to get us into war in Iraq.

-Um and Jeff Greenfield on CNN was echoing Gurgen uh in this in this point that that the Libby indictment will open up the whole process of how we went to war.
+And Jeff Greenfield on CNN was echoing Gergen in this point that the Libby indictment will open up the whole process of how we went to war.

 And I knew they were not going to drop this line once they got on it.

-And so what we're faced here with now is the notion in the media that an alleged false document about from whom Libby first learned Plaim's name brings the war into question.
+And so what we're faced here with now is the notion in the media that an alleged false document about from whom Libby first learned Plame's name brings the war into question.

 And also, don't forget this.